 An open work permit is not job-specific and workers can work for any employer.
 This does not require a job offer or a positive Labor Market Impact Assessment (LMIA).

 You may be eligible for an open Work Permit if:

-A closed work permit is employer specific and issued to a foreign worker to work for the specific employer that are listed on the LMIA.
+A closed work permit is employer-specific and issued to a foreign worker to work for the specific employer that are listed on the LMIA.

 This process includes: –

-Applying for a LMIA is an expensive and time-consuming process.
+Applying for an LMIA is an expensive and time-consuming process.
 Failure to adhere to specific requirements of the application can make the employer receive a monetary penalty or a ban from hiring temporary foreign workers.